Chris Caldwell - Director

 Chris Caldwell is the Director of Sustainable Development Institute (SDI) at College of Menominee Nation (CMN).
 He started this position in October 2012 and is responsible for coordination of SDI staff and resources in the delivery of nonacademic programming, research, contractual services, and other projects in support of the Institute’s mission, and the broader mission of CMN.
 Chris is an enrolled member of the Menominee Nation and has worked in the sustainable forestry field for over twenty years.
 His work experiences include time on a Wisconsin Conservation Corps (WCC) Crew, a couple summers of work in the Menominee Tribal Enterprises (MTE) sawmill, several years of work as a forestry technician in the MTE Forestry Department, a few years as a forestry student/ intern with the Bureau of Indian Affairs, a couple years spent in different work units with the USDA Forest Service Forest Products Laboratory, and seven more years as Director/ Compliance and Enforcement Officer for the Menominee Indian Tribe of Wisconsin’s (MITW) Department of Trust Resources.
-During that same time period, he also returned to school to earn an Associate’s Degree in Sustainable Development from College of Menominee Nation (CMN), a Bachelor of Science in Natural Resources from the University of Wisconsin-Madison, and is currently working on a Master’s degree in Environmental Science and Policy at the University of Wisconsin – Green Bay.
+During that same time period, he also returned to school to earn an Associate’s Degree in Sustainable Development from College of Menominee Nation (CMN), and a Bachelor of Science in Natural Resources from the University of Wisconsin-Madison.
+Chris recently earned his Master’s degree in Environmental Science and Policy at the University of Wisconsin – Green Bay.
 He currently resides in Keshena, Wisconsin with his wife and kids.

 Rebecca Edler - Sustainability Coordinator